adelyneyana/AI-Powered_Analyzer/README.md

    - Install Dependencies
    - Set Up Environment Variables
    - Run the Flask Server
-3. Model Training & Fine-Tuning
-   - Train the BERT Model for Resume Analysis
-4. API Endpoints & Testing
+3. API Endpoints & Testing
    - Testing with Postman/Thunder Client
-5. Push Updates to the Repository
+4. Push Updates to the Repository

 ## Prerequisites
 Ensure you have the following installed on your system: